UA-LPL/psmrts/docs/Development/product_specifications.md

 Along with `ProductSpecification`, this class should provide much of the needs to support product specification, driver configuration, user parameterization and validation for every product.

-### ProductConfiguration class
+### ProductRequest class
-The `ProductConfiguration` class maintains a configuration for a particular product. `ProductConfiguration` objects originate ultimately from users, but developers produce the class instances.
+The `ProductRequest` class maintains a configuration for a particular product. `ProductRequest` objects originate ultimately from users, but developers produce the class instances.
 This class should interact directly with the `ProductSpecification` class to determine if the driver has all the required parameters and proper values for options in the product configuration.
 I am thinking this class can inherit the `ProductParameter` class and the ability to interogate values is added in methods here.
-Search capabilties on, at least, parameter names in both `ProductSpecification` and `ProductConfiguration`.
+Search capabilties on, at least, parameter names in both `ProductSpecification` and `ProductRequest`.

-An instance of a `ProductConfiguration` is intended to be a simple, linear set of keywords that define all the products needed along with customized parameters to configure a product, ultimately a `shapetracer`.
+An instance of a `ProductRequest` is intended to be a simple, linear set of keywords that define all the products needed along with customized parameters to configure a product, ultimately a `shapetracer`.
 This design needs to support at a minimum our three defined types: `mesh` (formats), `tracer` (`shapetracer`) and `prioritytracer`.
 The idea here is that each product will be checked for what is needed and calls are made in the `ProductManufacturing` class starting with tracer calls and if tracers need a mesh, it will request a mesh product from its contents.
 Note that validation of the configuration should be validated with JSON diff() function on the remaining parameters after each product request is fullfilled.
-A successful configuration occurs when no JSON keys remain after processing a product request in a `ProductConfiguration`.
+A successful configuration occurs when no JSON keys remain after processing a product request in a `ProductRequest`.

 #### Tracer configurations
 This is an example showing how to a Bullet tracer with a DSK file is requested and its configured status: